 There are people who look manly while being women (either cis on trans), there are he/him lesbians, there are nonbinary people using binary pronouns for different reasons, etc. etc. Seing a picture of someone's face doesn't automatically mean you'll be right when you assume their pronouns.

 In English, “Carol” is a feminine name, while Polish the name “Karol” is given to boys.
 In many languages “Alex” can be short for both “Alexandra” and “Alexander”.
 A person who doesn't speak Arabic probably won't know what gender “Farrah” is associated with.
 If you introduce yourself with just a name (eg. in an email), for many people it might still not be clear how to address you, because they have no cultural knowledge about what pronouns usually go with that name.
 It's easier to just be explicit and not expect them to guess.

 Sharing their pronouns is very important for trans, nonbinary and gender nonconforming people.
 Alas, it also exposes us and singles us out.
 But if cis people do the same, it means the world for us.
 It makes us feel more confortable, safe and welcome.

 Because it shows support.

-Even if your friends or fans know very well that you're a cis man, adding this “he/him” to your profile still gives them a very important information – that you support the trans community and those struggling with their gender identity.
+Even if your friends or fans know very well that you're a cis man, adding that “he/him” to your profile still gives them a very important information – that you support the trans community.

 Your support is important.
 Especially if you're well known and influential.